Continue on to find out how…

 npm install eslint eslint-plugin-jsx-a11y --save-dev

-Next, install ESLint and the eslint-plugin-jsx-a11y
+Next, install ESLint and the eslint-plugin-jsx-a11y packages from npm.

 You would asccomplish this by opening your terminal application, changing to your app directory, and typing: